 The Inland Ocean Coalition is building an inland movement that inspires individuals and communities from coast to coast to become stewards of our ocean.
-Find out how we do this below.
+Find out more about our key focus areas below.

 We work on federal policy and legislation, build relationships with policymakers, serve as a resource for ocean issues for inland constituencies, and facilitate education, outreach, and community building in the areas in which we operate.
 We meet with our legislative leaders at the state and federal levels and galvanize our supporters to address key ocean health issues.

 A watershed is an area of land that contains streams and rivers that all drain into a single body of water, such as a lake or the ocean.
 Watersheds can be big or small, but they all have high points like ridges or mountains that capture water, store it, and eventually release it downhill.
 Many of our actions impact watersheds, and as the rivers and streams flow downstream through communities, much of the pollution and contaminants that these rivers and streams are carrying wind up in our ocean.

 Watershed health is a critical component of land-to-sea stewardship, and to protect our ocean we must protect our waterways.
 We work to address the impacts of agriculture on our watersheds, microplastics in our waterways, and host creek cleanups across the country.
 We facilitate community engagement through educational webinars and workshops, collaborative educational events, and in-classroom education, and advocate for watershed-friendly lawn and yard care practices, healthy personal care products, and support bans on toxic sunscreens in the US and internationally.